Street Spirit (Fade Out): Recording

 Radiohead recorded several versions of "Street Spirit" before settling on the final version.
 The members felt it was a breakthrough in their songwriting.
 Yorke said later: "If I ever forget why I started this as a career, then ['Street Spirit'] is why I started ...
 We spent a day going round in circles until I was thinking, 'This is never going to happen.'
 Then suddenly something happened and I was transported to a place that I'd been willing myself to be in for months on end."

 Music video

-The music video for "Street Spirit" was directed by Jonathan Glazer.
-It was filmed in black and white over two nights in a desert outside Los Angeles.
-Glazer described it as a "turning point" for his work.
+Yorke approached Jonathan Glazer to direct the video, as he had been impressed by his video for "Karmacoma" (1995) by Massive Attack.
+Glazer filmed in black and white over two nights in a desert outside Los Angeles.
+He used a technique he had seen in nature documentaries, shooting using high-speed cameras and removing frames to slow it down.
+The record company, Parlophone, paid for Glazer to go to Germany to capture additional footage of Yorke.

+Glazer described "Street Spirit" as a "turning point" for his work.
 He felt that Radiohead had "found their own voices as an artist" and that "I got close to whatever mine was, and I felt confident that I could do things that emoted, that had some kind of poetic as well as prosaic value".